Let’s get started

-You can also share your connections, custom APIs and on-premises data gateway with your entire organization.
+You can also share your connections, custom connectors and on-premises data gateway with your entire organization.

 Some types of connections, such as SQL Server, are shared automatically, but others require users to create their own connections to the data source or sources in the app.

 On powerapps.com, you can determine whether a connection will be shared automatically, and you can update sharing permissions.
 In the left navigation bar, click or tap Manage, click or tap Connections, and then click or tap a connection.
 If the Share tab appears, the connection will be shared automatically.